top of page

 Baslow Edge at sunset courtesy of Joe Parker

 And lastly, why is it called the Peak District?
 Well, this can cause something of a misunderstanding.
-There isn't really any 'peaks' as such in the Peak District, certainly not 'mountain peaks' – Kinder Scout and Bleaklow are its only 'mountains', although by some definitions they are still actually not mountains!
+There aren't really any 'peaks' as such in the Peak District, certainly not 'mountain peaks' – Kinder Scout and Bleaklow are its only 'mountains', although by some definitions they are still actually not mountains!
 But there certainly are a lot of big, rolling hills and craggy edges.
 One possibility for the name is that the it derives from the old English name for hill – peac.
 Another is that it could be from the word Pecsaetan, an Anglo-Saxon tribe that lived in the area.

 bottom of page